Thomas-EDET/BugBountyWeb3/README.md

 Feel free to **watch** the repo to get updates!
 If you are also hacking, building, or just curious — you're more than welcome to learn and grow alongside me.

+### Disclaimer
+Those are my personal notes, it might contain mistakes.